 - For the chicken eggs, allow them to simmer for 20 minutes, then remove from heat.
 Place eggs in cold water and let them cool for 10 minutes.

 - To easily peel the quail eggs, tap them around the center with a paring knife and place them under cool running water.
 This will help to separate the membrane from between the egg and the shell.
-Crack open your 2 chicken eggs and remove the yokes.
+Crack open your 2 chicken eggs and remove the yolks.
 Discard the whites.

-- In a medium mixing bowl, mix your egg yokes, 1 tbsp. mayo, 1 tsp. sour cream, 1½ tsp. spicy brown mustard and a tiny sprinkle of salt & pepper to taste.
+- In a medium mixing bowl, mix your egg yolks, 1 tbsp. mayo, 1 tsp. sour cream, 1½ tsp. spicy brown mustard and a tiny sprinkle of salt & pepper to taste.
 Cover with cellophane, or add to a pastry piping bag and seal the ends with a rubber band or twisty tie to prevent the filling from drying out while you spice-dip your egg whites.

 - In a small mixing bowl, add 1 tsp. smoked Spanish paprika, 1 tsp. cayenne pepper and 1 tsp.
 Old Bay seasoning.
 Mix spices together and sprinkle about ½ tsp. of your spice mix onto a plate.
 Carefully dip the rims of your eggs in the spices, and set each aside.
 Sprinkle a little more spice, then dip until all your whites are nicely coated.